-Detritus (liquid clot) that is released from the semisolid clot migrates into pulmonary alveoli.
-PE congests the capillaries of the alveoli, which causes wheezing and difficulty breathing..
+Detritus (liquid clot) is released from the semisolid clot as it migrates into pulmonary alveoli.
+Detritus congests the capillaries of the alveoli, which causes wheezing and difficulty breathing.
 Moreover, detritus in the alveoli temporarily stops the absorption of oxygen during inspiration and prevents the exhalation of warm moist vapor full of carbon dioxide during exhalation.

-Detritus PE causes desaturation, hypercapnea (elevated carbon dioxide) with narcolepsy, and hyperthermia (fever), which explains the sweating from hot flashes during PMS (premenstrual syndrome) or night sweats in patients with lymphoma.
+Detritus causes desaturation, hypercapnea (elevated carbon dioxide) with narcolepsy, and hyperthermia (fever).
+Detritus causes sweating during hot flashes from PMS (premenstrual syndrome) and detritus causes night sweats in patients with lymphoma.

-During bigeminy, the heart flips and flops because the right ventricle enlarges during isometric contractions as the left ventricle partially decompresses by pumping out a small volume of blood.
-The heart "flips" to the left during PVC and flops back to the right after the clot ruptures, which restores blood flow out of the heart.
+During bigeminy, the heart flips and flops because the right ventricle enlarges during isodextro-volumetric contractions as the clot obstructs the right ventricular out flow tract (RVOT).
+The left ventricle partially decompresses by pumping out a small volume of blood.
+The heart "flips" to the left during PVC and flops back to the right after the clot ruptures and releases detritus, which restores blood flow out of the heart.
 This is followed by normal sinus rhythm (NSR), which pumps out the ruptured sac plus extra blood and the heart flops back to the right.

 In 1903 Dr. Einthoven discovered that the heartbeat generates electricity.